bellaliu2023/The-Physics-Grid/software.md

   ![Construct2D](/images/construct2d.png)

+- [F3DM](https://sourceforge.net/projects/f3dm/) - f3dmlib is a FEM library that can read, write and analyse 3D tetrahedral meshes, minimize a given functional, and refine the resulting meshes.
+The minimization is parallelized with OpenMP.

+- [GXSM](https://gxsm.sourceforge.net/) - GXSM -- Gnome X Scanning Microscopy: A multi-channel image and vector-probe data acquisition and visualization system designed for SPM techniques (STM,AFM..), but also SPA-LEED/LEED/LEEM data analysis.
+A plug-in interface allows any user add-on data-processing and special hardware and instrument support.
+Latest: NC-AFM and related explorative methods as SQDM can be configured.
+High-Speed external PAC-PLL hardware option with digital DSP link.

+  Based on several hardware options it supports a commercially available DSP hardware and provided also Open Source Code for all the low level signal processing tasks and instrument controls in a most flexible and adaptable manner.

 - [Open Source MPS (OSMPS)](https://sourceforge.net/projects/openmps/) - Open Source MPS (OSMPS) is a collection of numerical routines for performing tensor network algorithms to simulate entangled, 1D many-body quantum systems.
 Our applications reach from ground state and excited states for statics to the dynamics of time-dependent Hamiltonians.
 We offer various time evolution methods with an emphasis on the support of long-range interactions through the matrix product state formalism.
 For more algorithms, see the list of features below.
+- [QSAS](https://sourceforge.net/projects/qsas/) - Analysis and display software targeted at space physics data.
 - [Quantities](https://sourceforge.net/projects/quantity/) - Quantities provides an interface to the use of numbers which are associated with a dimension and a unit (physical quantities) in computer calculations (quantity calculus) just like C++ built-in types.
+- [SPIRE](https://sourceforge.net/projects/spire-tool/) - A tool to compute projections of membrane structures
+- [TMVA](https://root.cern/) - TMVA is a ROOT-integrated toolkit for multivariate classification and regression analysis.
+TMVA performs the training, testing and performance evaluation of a large variety of multivariate methods.Since 2013, TMVA has been fully integrated with ROOT and is distributed as part of it.

 ## Mechanics